Hull Turf logo

 2. Determine Fill Depth: Select the desired depth of the fill, typically ranging from 1 to 2 inches, depending on the turf type and its intended use.

-3. Utilize the Formula: Multiply the area (in square feet) by the depth (in inches) to obtain the total cubic inches of material needed.
+3. Utilize the Formula: Multiply the area (in square feet) by the depth (in inches) to obtain the total volume.
 Convert cubic inches to cubic feet by dividing by 1,728 (the number of cubic inches in a cubic foot).

-4. Weight Calculation: For silica sand, a common guideline is to use approximately 2-3 pounds of material per square foot.
-Multiply the total cubic feet by the weight per cubic foot of your chosen material to determine the total weight needed.
+4. Weight Calculation: For infill material, a common guideline is to use approximately 1 pound per square foot.
+Multiply the total volume by the weight per cubic foot of your chosen material to determine the total weight needed.

 For instance, if you have a 500 square foot area and wish to use 2 inches of infill: